nsilva/dockerized-todo/README.md

 The frontend application handles the user login, account creation and to-dos creation/update.
 The implementation uses some basics concepts of the framework:
 - Component reusability: It is clearly seen in the To-Dos screen, where the `Todo` component renders copies of itself if the task has subtasks.
 - Routing: To render the different screens, the Vue router is used for redirection
+- Emitters: Severals emitters are used across the application to handle the different event caused by adding/updating tasks.
 - Testing: Basic tests were created using Vitest.
 This is just a demonstration on testing and far from being a proper test coverage.
-- Emitters: Severals emitters are used across the application to handle the different event caused by adding/updating tasks.
+To tun the test, follow theses steps:
+1. Access the frontend container, running `./access-frontend.sh` from the project's root
+2. Execute the tests running `npm run test` from witin the container

 ## Running tests